Beating the Stress of Buying A House

 Buying a home is a major financial commitment, and the prospect of not being able to keep up with your mortgage payments on top of other homeownership costs is certainly worrisome.
 Setting up an emergency fund to cover maintenance, upkeep, and unexpected repairs is one way to ease those fears.
 Also take a realistic look at your home buying budget and calculate how much home you can afford, erring on the conservative side to be safe.

-It’s natural to feel some anxiety over buying a house, but the great feeling that comes from owning a home of your own can easily outweigh any jitters you might have.
+It’s natural to feel some first time homebuyer anxiety, but the great feeling that comes from owning a home of your own can easily outweigh any jitters you might have.
 Still nervous?
 Read on to determine if you’re ready to buy a house.